Platform Installation with Ansible

 1. Go to the ansible_collections/jfrog/installers directory.

-2. Update the galaxy.yml meta file as needed.
-Update the version.
+2. Update the galaxy.yml meta file and increment the version.

 ansible-galaxy collection build